21 Mar The State of Utah Case Study

 The State of Utah construction environment exhibited the characteristics of the “low-bid” environment:

-- Low-bid contractors were extremely successful at getting contracts.
+- Low-bid contractors were extremely successful at getting contracts until BVA was adopted as the basis for all prior selection of contractors

 - There was a lack of liability of designers due to confusion over construction problems.
 Therefore, all costs flowed to the owner.

-- The client’s technical representatives were sometimes the biggest source of risk.
+- The client leadership and the client’s technical representatives were the biggest source of risk – added costs related to owner-initiated changes.

 - Contractors who thought they were the “best” because of relationships found out that they were not the best when measured based on vision/performance.